 This US-made cat recipe’s first three components are 95% grass-fed lamb, turkey, and liver and in fact, the three ingredients give a protein-rich diet to your feline friend.
 The remaining 5% of the wet cat food contains vegetables, fruits that increase the carbohydrate percentage but don’t play a vital role in balancing your pet’s nutritional values.

-If your cat is a picky eater and experiences vomiting, diarrhea, when you offer a cat food the ingredients of which are chicken, beef, or pork, this wet food put a stop to allergies.
+If your cat is a picky eater and experiences vomiting, diarrhea, when you offer a cat food the ingredients of which are chicken, beef, or pork, Instinct by Nature’s Variety Original Grain-Free Real Lamb Recipe Canned Cat Food put a stop to allergies.
 Its primary source of protein is a grass-fed lamb that is packed with animal protein to build strong and lean muscles.

 Plus, this cat food doesn’t include grain, potato, corn, soy, wheat, by-product meals, artificial color, or preservatives that are known to trigger food allergies, thereby keep the protein content relatively high that assist in building strong, lean muscles.

 Along with turkey that is a rich source of protein, taurine, fatty acids, antioxidants, and prebiotics, this palatable recipe contains a high moisture content that keeps the hydration issues at bay.
 Because of taurine, fatty acids, antioxidants, and prebiotics, this grain-free recipe will be deemed fit for cats for: